blocknotes/ruby_experiments/README.md

-# Ruby by examples
+# Ruby experiments

-A collection of common/uncommon Ruby examples/tasks that I found useful.
+Some small experiments with Ruby / Rails.

 See folders.